glurp/ocpp_simulator/README.md

 Configuration
 =============

-All requests/responses are configured in templateOCPP.rb
+All Soap requests/responses are configured in templateOCPP.rb

 Client : each SOAP request/response are configured with
 * request: xml template to send, each 'value' place are represented  with a key